 That floor drops further every time a content refresh pulls the same stat from the same shared source.
 The refresh makes the page look current.
 The data is inherited.

-We Scored 100 SaaS Blogs on Originality
+We Scored 961 SaaS Blog Posts on Originality

 Theory says the refresh workflow produces convergence.
-The data confirms it.
+I wanted to know by how much, so we measured it.

 The ratio of Original claims to total claims produces an Originality Score.
 The domain-level scores make the gap concrete.